 The curriculum area map clearly shows where this programme sits within the wider curriculum area; and the future progression routes, which may be open to you after successful completion of this course.

-You may wish to continue your studies and apply for a place on the HNC Computing Science course.
+You may wish to continue your studies and apply for a place on the NC Child, Health and Social Care course, or the National 5 programme.